-- 1. In order to enroll for a directed study, a student must have an overall cumulative GPA of 3.0. - 2.
+- 1. To enroll in a directed study, a student must have an overall cumulative GPA of 3.0. - 2.
 The approval of the instructor offering the course, faculty advisor, program director, and provost. - 3.
 No more than nine credit hours of directed study can count towards graduation.